nfour/serverless-build-plugin/docs/Install & Config.md

 There are two ways to build:
 - `bundle`, this will bundle your functions and keep their directory structure based on globbing and module dependency resolution
-- `file`, this can be a webpack.config.js, or any file which builds your functions leaving it up to you
+- `file`, this can be a `webpack.config.js` or any file which builds your functions, allowing fexibility

 See [test/1.0](./test/1.0) for an example project.

 ### BUNDLE METHOD CONFIG

-A config for bundling needs to define globs, transforms etc.

 - Node.JS optimized version of the [package](https://github.com/serverless/serverless/blob/master/docs/providers/aws/guide/packaging.md) built-in plugin
 - Each file can be, optionally, transpiled with:
   - **babel**
   - **uglify**
   - **babeli** (soon, WIP)
+  - _custom transforms_ (soon, WIP)
 - `node_modules` are whitelisted based on the `package.json` `dependencies`, resolved recursively and reliably

 ```yaml